AutoGen is in maintenance mode. Your agents still need a home.

 Use Connic when

-- You need agents running in production, not just experiments
+- You need agents running in production, not a framework migration project

 - You want managed infrastructure without DevOps overhead